 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
-Projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.
-All internal control systems, no matter how well designed, have inherent limitations.
-Therefore, even those systems determined to be effective can provide only reasonable assurance with respect to financial statement preparation and presentation.
+Projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions or that the degree of

-Management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2008.
+Management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2009.
 In making this assessment, management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control - Integrated Framework.
-Based on our assessment, we believe that, as of December 31, 2008, the Company's internal control over financial reporting is effective based on those criteria.
+Based on our assessment, we believe that, as of December 31, 2009, the Company's internal control over financial reporting, excluding Eagle Canada as discussed above, is effective based on those criteria.

-Management's assessment of the effectiveness of internal control over financial reporting as of December 31, 2008, has been audited by Lane Gorman Trubitt, L.L.P., the independent registered public accounting firm which also audited the Company's financial statements.
-Lane Gorman Trubitt, L.L.P.'s attestation report on management's assessment of the Company's internal control over financial reporting appears in their Report of Independent Registered Public Accounting Firm.
+Management's assessment of the effectiveness of internal control over financial reporting as of December 31, 2009, excluding Eagle Canada as discussed above, has been audited by Lane Gorman Trubitt, L.L.P., the independent registered public accounting firm which also audited the Company's financial statements.
+Lane Gorman Trubitt, L.L.P.'s attestation report on management's assessment of the Company's internal control over financial reporting, excluding Eagle Canada, appears in their Report of Independent Registered Public Accounting Firm.